SoftwareAG/c8y-docs/content/datahub/working-with-datahub-bundle/configuring-offloading-jobs.md

 #### Importing/exporting offloading configurations

 The import/export functionality allows you to copy offloading configurations from one DataHub instance to another one.
-Import/export solely includes the configuration of a pipeline; it does neither include the runtime status of a pipeline nor already exported data.
+Import/export solely includes the configuration of a pipeline; it includes neither the runtime status of a pipeline nor already exported data.

 ##### Export of offloading configurations